 - the taxpayer made a good-faith investigation of the value of the contributed property.

-There is also a penalty for undervaluation of property to reduce wealth transfer taxes that is equal to 20% of the additional transfer tax assessed, but only if the reappraised value is 65% or less than the amount claimed.
+There is also a penalty for undervaluation of property to reduce wealth transfer taxes, = 20% of the additional transfer tax assessed, but only if the reappraised value is 65% or less than the amount claimed.
 The penalty is doubled to 40% if the reported valuation was 40% or less of the reappraised value.
 The penalty only applies if the additional transfer tax liability exceeds $5,000.

 A 40% penalty is applied to any understatement of income attributable to an unreported foreign financial asset that should have been reported on Form 8938, Statement of Specified Foreign Financial Assets.